-YOU WILL WORK WITH A GROUP OF 3-4 STUDENTS TO CREATE A:
+YOU WILL WORK WITH A GROUP OF 5 STUDENTS TO CREATE A:

-- DRAMATURGICAL PORTFOLIO AND - CLASS PRESENTATION USING PRESENTATION SOFTWARE SUCH AS POWERPOINT. - THESE MATERIALS WILL SUPPORT THE ORAL PRESENTATION OF YOUR ANALYSIS AND INTERPRETATION OF THE PLAY
+- PORTFOLIO OF VISUALS AND RESEARCH DOCUMENTS - DIGITAL PRESENTATION SUCH AS POWERPOINT. - AN ORAL PRESENTATION OF YOUR RESEARCH, ANALYSIS AND INTERPRETATION OF THE PLAY

-The Presentation will be 20-30 minutes (depending on the number of students in the team.)
-EACH team member will present research and analysis.
+The Presentation will be 30-40 minutes.
+EACH team member will present their Research, Analysis and Interpretation.